Kansas City Age Discrimination Attorney

 If you believe that you have been discriminated against by an employer that you currently work for or have been overlooked for a job due to your age, you need to act quickly.
 Most of the regulations concerning age discrimination have a very short time frame where you can legally make a claim against the employer.

-Avoiding Age Discrimination In The Workplace
+How to Avoid Age Discrimination In The Workplace

 Employers can create a discrimination-free workplace and avoid even the assumption of discrimination taking place by using the following tips: